Transparency? Check. Results? Stay tuned. Trump TV rocks DC

 “They’re a useful way to make news, they’re not a useful way to negotiate policy,” said Republican strategist Charlie Black about the open discussions, adding that participants were less likely to negotiate seriously on live TV.

-A White House official said the decision to open up the typically private meetings was “100 percent Trump.”
+A White House official said the decision to open up the typically private meetings was“100 percent Trump.”
 Trump was pleased when the press stayed for the meeting on immigration and decided, at least for some meetings, to continue the practice.

 “He loved it, he thought it was fabulous.
 He said that worked out well, let’s do more of that,” the official said.